7 Kids Easter Activities that Tell the Resurrection Story

 🕯️ "Light in the Tomb" Lanterns

-This Easter activity craft uses light and shadow to help kids understand that even in the darkness of the tomb, Jesus was still the Light of the World.How to: • Glue tissue paper to the outside of the cup to create a glowing effect.• Add a black paper “stone” over the front.• Place a tea light inside and talk about how Jesus brings light, even in dark places.Talk about it: Read John 8:12 and talk about what it means that Jesus is our Light—even when things feel sad, hard, or dark.What you'll need:
+This Easter activity craft uses light and shadow to help kids understand that even in the darkness of the tomb, Jesus was still the Light of the World.Intructions: • Glue tissue paper to the outside of the cup to create a glowing effect.• Add a piece of black paper over the front.• Place a tea light inside and talk about how Jesus brings light, even in dark places.Talk about it: Read John 8:12 and talk about what it means that Jesus is our Light—even when things feel sad, hard, or dark.What you'll need:

 - Clear plastic cups or jars